jesustovarweb/web-dev-articles/tools/README.en.md

 ## Inclusion criteria

 Only tools that:

-- have been used in real projects,
+- Have been used in real projects.
-- provide value as a technical reference,
+- Provide value as a technical reference.
-- and make sense outside the exact context in which they were created are included here.
+- Make sense outside the exact context in which they were created are included here.

 Tools that are too specific or hard to reuse are intentionally left out.

 ## Documentation

 Each tool lives in its own directory and includes a README explaining its purpose, usage and context, along with a link to the original blog article when applicable.